-CRIM 2991: Research Practicum for credit (2-4 credits) Sign up during registration week to take this for Fall 2016.
-For information see the "course catalog" in myNEU or inquire with Associate Director Amy Farrell.
+CRIM 2991: Research Practicum for credit (2-4 credits) For information see the "course catalog" in myNEU or inquire with Associate Director Amy Farrell.

 CRIM 2991 is a course designed for students who are interested in engaging in independent or group research under the supervision of a faculty member.
 Registering for this course offers students an opportunity to learn basic research methods within Criminal Justice.
 In order to enroll in this class, you must be Sophomore standing or higher and have permission and collaboration from an instructor.